FlipperPA/at-t-pihole/README.md

 * Click `Next`, and `EDIT SETTINGS`.
 In the `General` tab:
     * Set hostname to `pi-hole`
     * Set a username and password; **you’ll need these later to SSH to the Pi-hole**
-    * Uncheck the box next to `Configure wireless LAN`, unless you don't have the MicroUSB ethernet port
+    * Uncheck the box next to `Configure wireless LAN`, unless you don't have the MicroUSB ethernet port.
-        * If using WiFi, enter your network SSID (name) and password
+        * **Using WiFi is NOT recommended!** But if you do, enter your network SSID (name) and password
 * In the `Services` tab, check the box next to `Enable SSH`, and select `Use password authentication`
     * Make note of the username and password you create, we'll need them to SSH to the Pi-hole!
 * Click `Save`, then `Yes` to apply the OS customization settings.
 Then click `Yes` again to create the disk image.